9Ten/hotel-hunter/README.md

 # hotel-hunter
-hotel recommender system with Django [www.HotelHunter.com](http://panapot.pythonanywhere.com/) Implemented with algorithm "Dynamic ranking of hotels features depending on context".
+hotel recommender system with Django [www.HotelHunter.com](http://panapot.pythonanywhere.com/) Implemented with algorithm __"Dynamic ranking of hotels features depending on context"__.
 It can provide different recommendation when variation of context sets are acquired by target user.
 [Research](http://panapot.pythonanywhere.com/) Coming soon